FBI special agents at a scene, illustrating a guide to the FBI Physical Fitness Test (PFT): events, scoring, and how to pass

 The FBI PFT uses a point system to grade your performance, allowing a strength in one event to partly offset a weaker showing in another.
 Your result in each of the four events is converted to a point value and added together for a single cumulative score.
 Understanding FBI PFT scoring is what lets you set realistic, event-specific goals instead of training blind.

-To pass the entire PFT, you must follow two critical rules: score a minimum of 1 point in every single event, and achieve a cumulative score of at least 12 points across all four events combined.
+To pass the entire PFT, you must follow two critical rules: score a minimum of 1 point in every single event, and achieve a cumulative score of at least 120points across all four events combined.
 This means you must be a well-rounded candidate.
 For candidates with specific questions about tactical and law enforcement fitness program structure and selection, the military fitness program FAQ covers the most common questions in one place.

 Earning a zero in any single event results in an automatic failure for the entire test.
-You could run a phenomenal 1.5 miles and do 70 push-ups, but if you can't complete the minimum number of sit-ups, your test day is over.
+You could run a phenomenal 1.5 miles and do 70 push-ups, but if you can't complete the minimum number of pull-ups, your test day is over.
 Your training must address every event, starting with the one that challenges you most.

 The official FBI PFT scoring chart grades each event on a scale, with the scoring scale applied consistently for male and female candidates and across age groups.
 Reviewing the official scoring chart before you train tells you precisely how many reps or how fast a time you need for each point value, which makes every training session more targeted, because you are chasing a real number instead of a vague sense of "more."
 Candidates who want to understand how the PFT scoring structure compares to military fitness test benchmarks can find a useful parallel in ACFT score cards, which breaks down how the Army's fitness test scoring system works across events and standards.